-- Before the Board or Commission makes a motion to either approve or deny an agenda item, the applicant is allowed to make final comments.
+- Before the Board or Commission makes its final deliberations and motion, the applicant is allowed to make final comments.

 Was this information helpful?

-To provide comments or to ask any questions, or please contact Dru Campbell, Douglas County Administration, firstname.lastname@example.org or 303-660-7408.
+To provide comments or ask any questions, please contact Dru Campbell, Douglas County Administration, at email@example.com or at 303-660-7408.